 Since opening in 1999, MASS MoCA has become one of the world’s premier centers for making and showing important contemporary art, including large-scale and complex installations impossible to realize in conventional museums.
 The 13 acres of grounds in North Adams, Massachusetts, encompass a vast complex of 19th-century factory buildings.
 MASS MoCA also stages more than 75 performances staged year-round, including popular music, contemporary dance, alternative cabaret, world music dance parties, outdoor silent films with live music, documentaries, and avant-garde theater.

 Curators at MASS MoCA participate in the Graduate Program, including supervising internships and related projects.

 Chapin Library of Rare Books

-The Chapin Library documents civilization, in the broadest sense of that word—people, places, events, and ideas—through rare books, manuscripts, and other materials that together constitute one of the finest collections of rare books and manuscripts at any American college or university.
+The Chapin Library constitutes one of the finest collections of rare books and manuscripts at any American college or university.
 Students in the Graduate Program have pursed a range of internships at Chapin Library, including the organizing of exhibitions.

 Williamstown Art Conservation Center

-The Williamstown Art Conservation Center (WACC) is a nonprofit regional conservation facility devoted to the preservation and conservation of cultural and historical materials.
-Located on the campus of the Clark, in a building designed by Japanese architect Tadao Ando, WACC treats a full range of artworks and artifacts.
+The Williamstown Art Conservation Center (WACC) is a nonprofit regional conservation facility located on the campus of the Clark, in a building designed by Japanese architect Tadao Ando.
 Conservators teach an annual graduate course on the principles of art conservation.
 WACC also offers an internship for graduate students seeking special projects.